developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 ---
 ## Overview

-Device Tracker server runs on a supported Windows-based server or desktop.
+As part of Zebra DNA Visibility Console (ZDVC) server, Device Tracker runs on a supported Windows-based server.
 Device Tracker client runs on supported [Zebra devices](../about/#supporteddevices).
 This section provides system requirements and instructions for install and setup for the solution.

 Solution components:
-* **On-premise Device Tracker server** - application server with database
+* **ZDVC server** - ZDVC server includes Device Tracker and PowerPrecision Console.
+Device Tracker collects and processes device data for tracking misplaced devices.
-* **Web portal** - centralized dashboard accessible from a supported browser for monitoring device information including tracking status, connection state, AP friendly name, device friendly name, charging status, remaining battery percentage, and more.
+* **Web portal** - ZDVC centralized dashboard for monitoring device presence, device tracking, and battery status.
 * **Device Tracker client** - reports device presence status and information (such as remaining battery and charging status) to server

 Before installing, ensure to prepare additional steps for system setup: